davide-aloi/neuroscience-workshop-Innsbruck-2025/README.md

 - Note: For simplicity I have placed an example T1 in the `mri_data` folder of the current repository.
 You can use this file to run the ROAST pipeline, or you can download your own T1 scan from the link above (icbm_avg_152_t1_tal_nlin_symmetric_VI.nii).

-Place the file within the mri_data folder of the current repository.
+Place the file within the mri_data folder of the workshop repository.

 > [!NOTE]
->You can use your MRI scans if you have them, but for the sake of this workshop we will use the ICBM152 template.
+> You can use your MRI scans if you have them, but for the sake of this workshop we will use the ICBM152 template.
 Moreover, the ROAST pipeline allows to use T2 scans as well, but for the sake of simplicity we will only use T1 scans.
 However, if you have T2 scans, you can use them as well to improve the accuracy of the SPM segmentation.

 # Step-by-Step Instructions